7 Ways to Use Writing Prompts for Kindergarteners

 Kindergarten Writing Prompts for the Year

-Are you ready to make writing prompts a part of your daily routine, without having to think of topics and prompts for each day on your own?
+Are you ready to incorporate writing prompts into your daily routine without having to think of topics and prompts for each day on your own?

 You can get a set of 30 seasonal and anytime writing prompts for every month of the school year inside of the Kindergarten Writing Prompts Bundle.